zzerexx/scripts/README.md

 - and other fixes im too lazy to write

 UI Changes
-- Fixed Feedback page on synapse
+- Fixed Feedback page
+- Added bug report option on Feedback page

 ---